bootstrapbay/tutorials/README.md

 <h4>Part 8 - Thumbnails</h4>
 <p>We extend Bootstrap's grid system with the thumbnail component to easily display grids of images for our themes.</h4>

+<h4>Part 9 - Google Web Fonts</h4>
+<p>We add Google web fonts to our Bootstrap website.
+Google web fonts are free, open-source fonts optimized for the web.
+The API service runs on Google's servers which are fast, reliable and tested.
+Google provides this service free of charge.</p>